DUNE-DAQ/drunc/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] Breaking change (whatever its nature)
 - [ ] Documentation (non-breaking change that adds or improves the documentation)

+## Requires

+If applicable, list all the related PRs required to implement and test this change.

+## Changelog

+_Include a high level overview of the changes introduced by this PR._

+## Testing checklist

+Testing was ran on: _include the host name here_

+- [ ] Pre-commit hooks run successfully if applicable (e.g. `pre-commit run --all-files`)
+- [ ] Unit tests pass (`pytest`)
+- [ ] Minimal system quick test passes (`pytest -s minimal_system_quick_test.py`)
+- [ ] Integration tests pass (`daqsystemtest_integtest_bundle.sh`)
+- [ ] Drunc integration tests pass (`pytest -m integration_tests`) Note - at the time of creating this template, these tests have not been written hence remain as a TODO.

+- [ ] Testing skipped as there are no core code changes in this PR

+## Manual testing checklist

+_If applicable, include a description of what should be run to demonstrate the changes that are being made._

 ## Further checks